rtt63/prscore/README.md

 # amisafe

 AI-powered deploy risk analyzer for Pull Requests.
-Automatically detects breaking changes, fatal error risks, and deployment dangers before merge.
+Get the score of how potentially dangerous might be to merge this.

 ## Features